akerouanton/zbuild/docs/php-parameters.md

 #### stateful_dirs - `<stateful_dirs>`

-This is the list of directories **in the image** that are going to contain stateful data when you run the image.
+This is the list of directories containing stateful data when you run the image.
 These "stateful data" should be preserved restart and deployment.
 As such, zbuild marks these directories as volumes (you stil have to configure a persistent volume when you run the image).

 Common example of such stateful dirs are: upload folders, PHP session storage folders, etc...

 ```yaml
 stateful_dis:
   - <container_path>
 ```

 When merging with parent stages, all the `stateful_dirs` are merged together.
 You can't remove a stateful dir from a parent stage (you should reorganize your stages instead).

 #### post_install - `<post_install>`